Summer Summit 2018 Lugano, Switzerland

 It is better to debate a question without settling it, than to settle a question without debating it.

-We are happy to welcome 150 participants from over 25 countries to join us for constructive and exciting discussions at the MEM Summer Summit.
+We have welcomed 150 participants from 30 countries to join us for constructive and exciting discussions at the MEM Summer Summit 2018.

 USI Lugano Campus, Università della Svizzera italiana

-The MEM Seminar 2018 will take place at the USI University Campus in Lugano.
+The MEM Seminar 2018 took place at the USI University Campus in Lugano.
 Both the city centre and Lake Lugano, with the beautiful Ciani Park on the shore, are within a short walking distance of the University.

 The Campus hosts the USI Faculties of Communication Sciences, Economics and Informatics, as well as the University central administrative offices and library.